Meirdrarel/galcin/README.md

-Compatible with MPI4PY
+## Compatible with MPI4PY

--
-For more information ans how to install it, refer to its site : http://pythonhosted.org/mpi4py/
+For more information and how to install it, refer to its site : http://pythonhosted.org/mpi4py/

 To execute the program with mpi4py: